More on the Witnesses to Peacebuilding Videos

 These stories introduce diverse issues and conflicts and emphasize that there are many ways to be a peacebuilder.

 For questions to direct classroom conversation about the Witnesses to Peacebuilding, please refer to the Discussion Guide.
-For lesson plans for select Witness videos and other materials for educators who wish to use these resources in the classroom, see the Activities & Lesson Plans section.
+For lesson plans on the Witness videos and other materials for educators who wish to use these resources in the classroom, see the Teaching Resources section.

 Test your knowledge of the Witnesses with a Word Quiz.